History-deterministic Vector Addition Systems: Decision Problems

 We continue to show that in higher dimensions, these questions are undecidable.
+Throughout this section, when we show undecidability for $\epsilon$-free VASS, the result naturally also applies for superclass with silent transitions.
 Our constructions proving this are similar, yet require subtle differences, and are all based on weakly simulating two-counter machines \cite{M1967}.
 Let us recall these in a suitable syntax first.